 - Windows 7: Click the Windows Start button, then click Pictures.
-Click iCloud Photos under the Favorites menu in the panel on the left.
+Click iCloud Photos under the Favourites menu in the panel on the left.

-Which photo formats can I use with My Photo Stream?
+Photo formats that you can use with My Photo Stream

 What resolution are My Photo Stream photos?

 On a Mac or PC, your photos are downloaded and stored in full resolution.
-On iPhone, iPad, iPod touch, and Apple TV, your photos are delivered in a device-optimized resolution that speeds downloads and saves storage space.
+On iPhone, iPad, iPod touch and Apple TV, your photos are delivered in a device-optimised resolution that speeds downloads and saves storage space.